clevy11/Performance_optimize_Project_Tracker/README.md

 *   Apache Maven 3.6.x or later
 *   PostgreSQL server installed and running
 *   MongoDB server installed and running
+*   Docker and Docker Compose (for running with Prometheus and Grafana)

 ## Setup and Installation